johann-solo/oliveandmango.github.io/site/content/blog/2017-12-22-chocolate-bourbon-walnut-pie.md

 ### Directions

-1. Combine the flour and salt in a food processor and pulse a few times to combine.
+1. Combine the flour, sugar and salt in a food processor and pulse a few times to combine.
 Alternatively, if making crust by hand, whisk the flour and salt together in a mixing bowl.

 1. Remove the butter from the fridge and cut it into several small cubes.